Ssz990220/Learn-2-walk/README.md

 ```
 The modification above also works for **Walker2DPyBulletEnv-v0**.

-To change the background in the scene, which make easier to view how fast the robot walk, do the following changes:
+To change the background in the scene, which makes it easier to view how fast the robot walk, do the following changes:
 ```python
 ## in pybulletgym/envs/roboschool/scenes/stadium.py
 ## line 27, replace the original line with this: